electricbookworks/ebw-training/multiformat-editing/text/02-connecting-humans-and-machines.md

 #### Elements

-HTML includes about a hundren standard elements.
+HTML includes about a hundred standard elements.
 In publishing, these are the most important ones:

 > As in everything, HTML gets more complicated than this.
 There are different kinds of HTML with slightly different tags.
 As en editor you will almost never have to worry about that.
 {:.sidenote}